adamsilver/fdpb/03-book-a-flight.md

 Let's run through this function.
 The condition checks to see if the user has typed a value.
 If they have then it calls `this.getOptions()` which takes that value, and returns any matching options.
 It then builds and shows the menu before updating the live region.
 Finally, the hidden select box is updated.

-Pressing <kbd>down</kbd> should move focus and highlight the first suggestion.
-If the user presses <kbd>down</kbd> without typing anything then all the possible options are shown.
+Pressing <kbd>Down</kbd> should move focus and highlight the first suggestion.
+If <kbd>Down</kbd> is pressed without typing anything then all the possible options are shown.

 ```JS
 Autocomplete.prototype.onTextBoxDownPressed = function(e) {